SAP/luigi/docs/navigation-advanced.md

       Luigi.globalSearch().clearSearchField();
     },
     customSearchResultRenderer: (searchResults, slot, searchApiObj) => {
-      //If this function implemented the default search result popover will not be displayed. let div = document.createElement('div');
+      //If this function is implemented, the default search result popover will not be displayed. let div = document.createElement('div');
       div.setAttribute(
         'class',